z-katas/arch-katas-dcc/README.md

 ### Goal of the platform
 To establish a sustainable and diverse talent pipeline that extends career equity to underrepresented demographics by providing access to competent training programs that lead to direct employment opportunities.

+<a name="requirement-analysis"></a>
+## Requirement Analysis
+1. *The Platform must establish a way to incentivize engagement such as sharing of resources, collaboration, networking, facilitating introductions, and partnerships*
+   * NPOs or candidates can be rewarded with points for various activities they perform using the system.
+Google places is a good example which rewards with points on posting reviews, images, etc. on places.
+And an individual is entitled to certain benefits upon accumulating certain no. of points.
+   * The platform must be **configurable** to introduce or update new incentive rules to reward engagement.
+2. *The Platform must categorize/tag nonprofit support services to match candidate needs identified in the onboarding assessment to include but not limited to Resume Writing Services, Interview Prep, Free Business Attire, Apprenticeship Program Registration, Training Program Registration, College & University Registration, Free Grocery & Meal Services, Discounted Rent & Housing Services, Daycare/Child Care Services, Mentorship/Career Advocate Services*
+   * **Tagging** and **indexing** of resources based on services for faster searches.
+3. *End-Use Ease of Use is a hard requirement*
+   * The underrepresented demographics may not be tech-savvy.
+So, **Usability** of the platform and the app becomes important.
+4. *Tracking candidate progress is a hard requirement.*
+   * Warrants **data integrity** in the system to accurately show candidate progress.
+5. *Tracking engagement is a hard requirement*
+6. *The Platform must provide a way to allow Non-Profits to publicize offerings to the platform that can provide some level of automatic matching for Candidate requests.*
+   * Recommendations based on the candidate's profile, interests and activity in the system.
+7. *The Platform allows offerings to contain rich text, links, and downloadable readable content such as PDFs, but no other downloads.*
+   * Since the files are essential for any NGO to operate, they must be **reliably** stored and **recoverable** (in case of disaster).
+8. *Each offering must support a certain list of properties (defined by the platform), such as name, organization description, website, unique identifier (assigned by the Administrators) and other identification information.*
+9.  *The Platform must provide both operational reports (number of candidate matches / period, number of offerings / region, and so on) and analytical reports (projections of future desirable career paths, Offering gaps in a region based on demand, and so on) for use by Administrators.*
+    * System should be **performant** to process reports quickly.
+    * System should **reliably** store user activity and data coming from various services in the platform.
+    * Big data store to train models for better predictions.
+Consider **OLAP solution** to perform analytics.
+10. *Reminder to think critically about the nonprofit and candidate experience, anticipate these users needs while developing the use case and user stories.
+Consider what can offer these users maximum value to fulfill the intent of logging on the app.*
+    *  Apply design thinking to understand user personas and their needs.
+Come up with a user experience that is intuitive.

 <a name="user-experience"></a>
 ## User experience